imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 value the `id` property of the encoded activity attached to the message.

 ## Object References

 It is often necessary to refer to an object for which the sender and receiver have the full representation.
-In this document the term *object reference* will be used to refer to an object in the activity schema that has the minimum required properties (such as `id`) and that sender or receiver would need to look up the full data for the object.
+In this document the term *object reference* will be used to refer to an object in the activity schema that has the minimum required properties to identify the object.
+The two properties in an object reference are `id` and `objectType`.

 ## Message Types